Pinterest Content Strategy 2021 – how to stay relevant on Pinterest in 2021

 So, the account stays.
 I just lost the ability to schedule by dropping my monthly upgrade.

-I now do two things differently.
+I now do two things differently though.
 I’ll tell you what these are and the reasoning behind this decision below.

 Why I chose manual pinning